 2.2 As well as collecting personal information directly from you, we also collect some from third parties including Google Analytics, Salesforce and via our app solution provider (mTrip).

 2.3 We may also collect and use certain sensitive (Special Category) personal information about you.
 Such information may include specific details of any relevant health conditions, disabilities, mobility and access requirements, and special dietary requirements including allergies.
-We collect this information directly from you to try to ensure that your trip is planned with your specific needs in mind and can be operated safely.
-This information will be shared with our suppliers overseas.
+Under some laws, including the CCPA, this information may also include identification numbers such as your driver’s license number or passport number.
+We collect this information directly from you to try to ensure that your trip is planned with your specific needs in mind and can be operated safely, and we do not use this information to infer characteristics about you.
+This information will be shared with our suppliers overseas where necessary.
 We may therefore need to ask for your explicit consent to process this information.

 3. How we share personal information